orangedaisy/bshowco/about.md

 [CodePen](https://www.codepen.io/reverendgeneral/).
 My
 [Github](https://github.com/orangedaisy/) is available if you're interested, though most of my heavy-hitting work is either in private repos or winds up on Intelliquip's Bitbucket.
+Due to the nature of my work at Intelliquip, I'm unable to post publicly about the specifics of problems and solutions I encounter.
+However, I'd be more than happy to chat with you over email or VoIP if there's anything in particular you'd like to know.

-I'm happy to chat anytime through the above means, or more directly at [bobby.showalter@gmail.com](mailto:bobby.showalter@gmail.com).
+I'm available to chat anytime through the above means, or more directly at [bobby.showalter@gmail.com](mailto:bobby.showalter@gmail.com).